CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly communicates both what the skill does and when to use it, with rich trigger terms covering many natural user phrasings.
-The description's main weakness is its broad scope which could overlap with other coding or framework-specific skills, though the emphasis on design quality and avoiding generic AI aesthetics provides a useful differentiator.
-The third-person voice is used correctly throughout.
+This is a strong skill description that clearly communicates both what it does and when to use it, with rich trigger terms covering many natural user phrasings.
+The main weakness is that its scope is quite broad for frontend development, which could create overlap with other coding or web development skills.
+The design-quality differentiator ('avoids generic AI aesthetics', 'production-grade') helps but may not be sufficient to prevent conflicts in a large skill library.

 DimensionReasoningScore